-The personal items listed below are permitted in the secure testing area subject to inspection by test center staff.
+Please visit the most up to date list of pre-approved personal items that are permitted in the secure testing area subject to inspection by test center staff.
 If you have a medical need for one or more of these items during your examination, you do NOT need to make a request or submit documentation to NBME for approval.
 Please show the item to test center staff when you check in for your examination.
+Some examples of pre-approved items include: